alexqfredrickson/notes/aws/aws.md

 Direct Connect is a service that allows your network to privately connect directly to AWS via fiber-optic cables.
 The use-case is increased bandwidth throughput and bypassing ISPs.
 1 Gbps and 10 Gbps speeds are available.

+### KMS

+AWS KMS (Key Management Service) creates cryptographic keys that can be used natively with specific services like EC2, EBS, and S3 (etc.).

+### CloudFormation

+AWS CloudFormation is AWS' infrastructure-as-code service.

+A CloudFormation stack is a group of AWS resources defined in CloudFormation IaC.
+Stacks may import and export values from other stacks.
+A stack that contains exports cannot be deleted until each stack that leverages those exports (as imports) are deleted first.

 ## Concepts

 ### IaaS vs. PaaS vs. SaaS